temporalio/documentation/docs/node/determinism.md

 ### Imports in Workflow code

 Workflow code is bundled on Worker creation using [Webpack](https://webpack.js.org), you may import any JS package, as long as it doesn't reference Node or DOM APIs.
-Webpack replaces `@activities/`-prefixed imports with stubs that schedule Activities to be run.

 ### Sources of non-determinism